Planning Committee meetings

 We try to achieve a balance between a timely turn-around of planning applications, and the public's desire to have a greater say in the decision-making process.
 We have two ways in which decisions are made; through a Delegated procedure (by the planning department) or a Committee procedure (decided by elected counsellors).

 Applications sent to Committee can be large, complex or controversial.
-Any Council Member can request an application to be taken to Committee (“called-in”) within the 21 day consultation period, provided it is for reasons based on planning rationale.
-In addition, applications which receive three or more separate representations relating to planning matters may go to Committee, if the planning department intend to approve it.
+Any Ward Councillor can request an application to be taken to Committee (“called-in”) within the 21 day consultation period, provided it is for reasons based on planning rationale.
+The final decision on whether to take an application before Planning Committee rests with the Chair of Planning Committee.

 How do I find out if an application is going to Planning Committee?

-Once the case officer is sure the application is being taken to Planning Committee, they will write to those who have made representations to let you know the date of the meeting and further information.
+Once the case officer is sure the application is being taken to Planning Committee, they will write to those who have made representations to let them know the date of the meeting and provide further information.